oberrow/Config/README.md

 5. Make a new Config object by doing Config::Config (var name){(std::ifstream object or any other class with std::istream as a base class)};
 6. Do auto values = (config object).GetDataMap() or auto values = (config object).GetDataVector()
 7. To Reload the Configuration file do if(bool result = (config object).ReloadConfigFile(); result == false) { /\*Error handling or return 1; in the main function\*/ return 1; }
-8. Use c++23 or go in change all the .contains() for strings and replace them with .find() != std::string::npos and recompile the static library that easn't a joke when I first made this in cmd-game it was using c++23 and no one else was using the codebase but now it's a library that you might want to use or just wait for c++23
 ## Config file syntax
 (type) (var_name (used for data map)) = (value)
 Example: